-THE BROKEN LEG TEST: Will you still be happy at the college if you can't play for the team.
-If no, that college is not a good fit and you should not be applying to it!
+THE BROKEN LEG TEST: Will you still be happy at the college if you can't play for the team?
+If not, that college is not a good fit and you should not be applying to it!

 Additional Important Resources: